mgnieman/tic-tac-toe/README.md

 User Stories:  https://docs.google.com/document/d/1uclZv44bZ9w5SOAc8eEJQnL5TsfcuZ2BIxXNMsxZ6WI/edit
 Technologies Used:  JavaScript, jQuery, API, AJAX

+Future Enhancements:
+  - When user selects “New Game” hide “You are now signed in”
+  - The chooseLetter function (in index.js) is big & ugly.
+Pull some of the duplicate items out and create a function to perform these actions; then call that function twice inside chooseLetter - once for X, once for O items out and create a function to perform these actions; then call that function twice inside chooseLetter - once for X, once for O
+  - Remove numbers from cells

 Wed, 9/27

 First thing I did was write the game logic in logic.js.
 I have to manually enter an array, i.e. 'const array = [x, o, o, o, x, o, o, o, o]', and my code will log "true" or "false" for each of the 8 possible winning combinations (3 rows, 3 columns & 2 diagonals.)